-- Keep your follow-up visits: Ask your caregiver when to return for follow-up visits.
-You may need CT scans before shunt adjustments every 2 to 3 weeks at first.
+- Keep your follow-up visits.
+Ask your healthcare provider when to return for follow-up visits.
+You may need CT scans every 2 to 3 weeks at first.
 Write down your questions so you remember to ask them during your visits.

-- Keep a headache diary: If your headaches get worse during treatment, your caregivers may suggest you keep a headache diary.
+- Keep a record of your headaches.
 Rate your headache, such as from mild to severe.
 Write down what you were doing when the headache started.
 Also note when you have been sitting or standing for a long time.
-Caregivers may use the headache diary to change your treatment if needed.
+Healthcare providers may use the headache record to change your treatment if needed.

-- Report weight changes: Tell your caregivers if you gain or lose weight.
+- Report weight changes.
+Tell your healthcare providers if you gain or lose weight.
 Your shunt valve may need adjustment.

 - You have a fever.